Barry "The Reazar" Richards: Promoting

-Free-form TV
+Free-form television

-Richards has promoted many artists through several popular television shows including Turn-On, Barry Richards Rock and Soul at WDCA-TV 20 Washington, D.C., Video Disco, Studio 78, WJLA/Ch.7/Washington, D.C.,WMAR/Ch2/Baltimore, Video Trax on WWL/ch.4 and WDSU/Ch.6 New Orleans", Video Zoo on KDOC TV Los Angeles, BTV(Fresno Ch.
+Richards promoted many artists through several popular television shows including Turn-On, Barry Richards Rock and Soul at WDCA-TV 20 Washington, D.C., Video Disco, Studio 78, WJLA/Ch.7/Washington, D.C., WMAR/Ch2/Baltimore, Video Trax on WWL/ch.4 and WDSU/Ch.6 New Orleans", Video Zoo on KDOC TV Los Angeles, BTV(Fresno Ch.
 57) and Fox Breakfast Club Movie WPMI-TV 15 mobile Alabama Fox New Network.
 Some times local comedians as Uncle Dirty a/k/a Robert Altman, Robert Klein, Richard Pryor, Cheech and Chong will be on his shows.
 Richards also ran the Rhythm section of HitMakers magazine called Reazar's Records.

 Turn On

-On UHF Channel 20 he broadcast a rambling, chaotic blend of rock and camp mixing live acid-rock acts such as Steppenwolf, Zephyr and Dr. John with Flash Gordon serials, campy movies from the forties and fifties, Allan Freed rock musicals, interviews with Playboy bunnies, Buster Crabbe (The original Flash) and movie stars such as Charlton Heston, Robert Mitchum and Cornel Wilde.
-In one memorable set from 1973, Fats Domino was accompanied by Roger McGuinn and The Byrds and taught them how to perform his famous songs.
+On UHF Channel 20 he broadcast a blend of rock and camp mixing live acid-rock acts such as Steppenwolf, Zephyr and Dr. John with Flash Gordon serials, movies from the forties and fifties, Allan Freed rock musicals, interviews with Playboy bunnies, Buster Crabbe (The original Flash) and movie stars such as Charlton Heston, Robert Mitchum and Cornel Wilde.
+In one set from 1973, Fats Domino was accompanied by Roger McGuinn and The Byrds and taught them how to perform his songs.

 Richards called the format 'free-form television', emphasizing progressive rock acts playing live on TV for the first time.
 The show started at 11 o'clock on Saturday night and continued until the material was done, ending with the national anthem.